ACTI Course (6 weeks)

 5) Conflict Management

-One of the biggest factors in premature departure from the field is the fact that most people do not know how to properly handle conflict.
+One of the biggest factors in a premature departure from the field is the fact that most people do not know how to properly handle conflict.
 Some people are not even aware that there may be better ways of handling conflict than what they are used to doing.
 Even a one-day discussion of the various options will help the missionary to face conflict with grace and a focus on God’s glory.

 6) Church Planting Strategies & Masterplan Development